flexycode/CCDATRCL/Midterm Exam/README.md

 ### No. of Units: 3.0 Units
 ### Prerequisite: [CCPRGG2L Intermediate Programming](https://github.com/flexycode/CCPRGG2L_INTERMEDIATE_PROGRAMMING)

+### 💎 Project Proposal
+Conceptualize a goods supplychain management scenario, and develop a goods warehouse management information system to meet the business operation requirements of goods inbound, inventory management, and outbound.

 ### 🧠 Overview
 The frontend is built using JSP, but only uses `${pageContext.request.contextPath}`.
 The UI is based on Layui, and it uses a small amount of Ajax, making it a separated frontend and backend project.